 Embark's financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents and restricted cash.
-Embark maintains its cash and cash equivalents, restricted cash and investments with high-quality financial institutions with investment-grade ratings.
+Embark maintains its cash and cash equivalents and restricted cash with high-quality financial institutions with investment-grade ratings.
 A majority of the cash balances are with U.S. banks and are insured to the extent defined by the Federal Deposit Insurance Corporation.